midnightcuberx/mootbot/README.md

 # mootbot
-a mod bot against raiders i guess
+a mod bot with Raid protection and reaction roles and so much more!